Free Shipping on orders $49+

 Your lips need just as much protection as the rest of your body.
 So don’t forget about them!

-You can use chapstick or lipstick with SPF, and just like with the rest of your body, don’t forget to keep reapplying every couple of hours for the best protection.
+You can use chapstick or lipstick with SPF or you can check out Super Shield Mineral Sunscreen Sport Stick SPF50, and just like with the rest of your body, don’t forget to keep reapplying every couple of hours for the best protection.

 We all know how important it is to wear sunscreen every single day.
-But beyond just wearing sunscreen, you have to wear the right sunscreen, like EWG sunscreen.
-EWG sunscreens offer the best sun protection and are made with safe ingredients that won’t cause any harm to your skin, even after repeated use.
+But beyond just wearing sunscreen, you have to wear the right sunscreen.
+Utilizing the EWG Sunscreen Guide will help taking guessing out of the equation when looking for sunscreen that is best for you or for your loved ones.